United Nations Conciliation Commission for Palestine

-The Conciliation Commission succeeded the assassinated UN mediator Count Folke Bernadotte.
+The Conciliation Commission followed the assassination of the UN mediator Count Folke Bernadotte.

 Organization

-The Conciliation Commission established its headquarters and offices on 24 January 1949 at the so-called "Government House", in a neutral demilitarized zone of Jerusalem.
+The Conciliation Commission established its headquarters and offices on January 24, 1949, at the "Government House," in a neutral demilitarized zone of Jerusalem.
 The first members were Claude de Boisanger (France), Mark F. Ethridge (USA) and Hussein C. Yalcin (Turkey).

-General matters were discussed in the "General Committee".
+General matters were discussed in a "General Committee."
 The Commission set up the "Committee on Jerusalem" (the "Special Committee") to prepare proposals for a permanent international regime for the territory of Jerusalem.
-It started on 8 February 1949 with three members: Philippe Benoist (France), Mr. Yenisey, soon replaced by Orhan Eralp (Turkey) and Mr. Haldeman soon, replaced by James W. Barco (USA).
+It started on February 8, 1949, with three members: Philippe Benoist (France); Mr Yenisey (soon replaced by Orhan Eralp) (Turkey); and Mr Haldeman (soon, replaced by James W. Barco) (USA).

-On 23 August, the Commission established the subsidiary body "United Nations Economic Survey Mission for the Middle East" for "examining the economic situation in the countries affected by the recent hostilities in Palestine and with making recommendations to the Commission".
+On August 23, 1949, the Commission established a subsidiary body, the "United Nations Economic Survey Mission for the Middle East" with the goal of "examining the economic situation in the countries affected by the recent hostilities in Palestine and making recommendations to the Commission".